-Lack of knowledge surrounding HIV and sexual health, inadequate healthcare, and intravenous drug use contribute to 16,900 new infections each year.
+Data on HIV prevalence is unreliable and it is believed that the rates are particularly high for specific population groups.
+Lack of knowledge surrounding HIV and sexual health, inadequate healthcare, and widespread intravenous drug use contribute to 8,000 new infections each year.

 Malaria is also a significant threat and a major contributor to child mortality – nearly 7% of children do not live to see their fifth birthday.
 Maternal and child mortality indicators in conflict areas of Myanmar are amongst the worst in the world.